formsend/nano/README.md

 > Nano Crypto Currency Payment API & Short Link Service.

 #### This service is in active development by the team at [Formsend](https://formsend.org).
-Bug reports, pull requests and feature requests are welcomed.
+This Repo is for bug reports, pull requests and feature requests and general support.
+No date yet on us Open Sourcing the API code, but definitely on the horizon.

 ### Live Demo: [nano.to/demo](https://nano.to/moon?title=Github%20Demo&success_url=https://media3.giphy.com/media/vCKC987OpQAco/giphy.gif&description=This%20is%20a%20live%20test.%20This%20NANO%20address%20is%20the%20nano.to%20official%20address.&success_url=https://media3.giphy.com/media/vCKC987OpQAco/giphy.gif&cancel_url=https://github.com/formsend/nano.to)